cnash/CoC7-FoundryVTT/module/manual/en/README.md

 # System documentation for version 0.10.0

-This document is a work in progress overview of the CoC7 system it is not a tutorial for how to use FoundryVTT.
+This document is an overview of the CoC7 system, not a tutorial for how to use FoundryVTT.
+It is also a work in progress.

 You will need one of the following to play the game